Manuton04/FarmingPlus/README.md

         - amount:
         - level:
 # Permissions
+  - fp.gui.use: Let the player use the GUI for enchanting.
   - fp.commands.reload: Reloading config.yml.
-  - fp.commands.enchant: Let the player enchant with /fp enchant to enchant without costs (ADMIN).
+  - fp.commands.help: Let the player use /fp help.
   - fp.commands.reward.top: Let the player use /fp reward top.
-(Or Administrative permissions)
   - fp.commands.reward.list: Let the player use /fp reward list.
-(Or Administrative permissions)
   - fp.commands.reward.give: Let the player use /fp reward give.
-(Or Administrative permissions)
+(ADMIN)
+  - fp.commands.reward.clear: Let the player use /fp reward clear.
+(ADMIN)
-  - fp.gui.use: Let the player use the GUI for enchanting.
+  - fp.commands.enchants: Let the player use /fp enchants.
   - fp.bypass.costs: Let the player enchant without costs.
-  - fp.bypass.farmerstep: Plants not needed in inventory when using Farmer's Step.
+  - fp.bypass.farmerstep: Crops not needed in inventory when using Farmer's Step.
   - fp.bypass.farmerstep.protection: Let the player use Farmer's step on WorldGuard regions.
   - fp.bypass.replenish.protection: Let the player use Replenish on WorldGuard regions.
   - fp.bypass.grandtilling.protection: Let the player use Grand Tilling on WorldGuard regions.